A very simple arc layout library for Android

 Programming is very interesting and creative thing if you do it with love.
 This blog code helps a lot to beginners to learn programming from basic to advance level.
 I really love this blog because I learn a lot from here and this process is still continuing.

-) point to a shared object on the heap (Object 3).
+boolean, byte, short, char, int, long, float, double) are fully stored on the thread stack and are thus not visible to other threads.
+One thread may pass a copy of a pritimive variable to another thread, but it cannot share the primitive local variable itself.Byte, Integer, Long etc.).
+It does not matter if an object was created and assigned to a local variable, or created as a member variable of another object, the object is still stored on the heap.Local Variable 2) point to a shared object on the heap (Object 3).
 The two threads each have a different reference to the same object.
 Their references are local variables and are thus stored in each thread's thread stack (on each).
 The two different references point to the same object on the heap, though.public class MyRunnable implements Runnable() {

 public void run() {